top of page

 Care does not have to be perfect to be meaningful.

 Even when treatment is simplified, spaced out, or adapted to fit coverage, it can still support real change over time.
-The focus is on working with what’s possible—so that care can continue in a way that feels sustainable.
+The focus is on consistently working with what’s possible—so that care can continue in a way that feels sustainable.

 Questions?